4.97 from 115 votes

 Can I use homemade vanilla wafers for banana pudding

 Absolutely!
-I just did so with my own banana pudding recipe, which I’ll be sharing on Monday!
+I just did so with my own homemade banana pudding recipe, which I’ll be sharing on Monday!
 One batch makes enough for banana pudding (my recipe, anyway).

 How do you keep vanilla wafers fresh?